 For you, this means you free up time to concentrate more on your core competencies and for the team, it means they get paid what they should.

 Another major benefit of an ICM and SPM solution is a higher level of transparency for your sales reps.
-You can provide your reps with dashboards that tell them exactly where their commissions are coming from and how much they can expect.
+You can provide your reps with dashboards that tell them exactly where their commissions are coming from and how much they can expect to be paid.
 They can see if they are on track to hit their quota and which of their customers are contributing most to their performance.

 Individual sales rep dashboards showing basic commission information are table stakes for all SPM and ICM solutions.
-But the more enterprise-grade ICM solutions and most SPM solutions provide advanced reporting for leadership.
+Another added benefit is that enterprise-grade ICM solutions and SPM solutions provide advanced reporting for leadership.

 With leaderboards and reports, managers and executives gain a complete picture of their sales team’s performance.
 They can see how reps and teams are performing against their quotas, which reps are over-performing, which are under-performing, which territories are generating revenue, and much more.